Body image issues. Many of us have struggled with them, and a few of us have successfully overcome them!

 So the journey to loving my skin continues as I continue to search for products that help instead of hinder my progress.

-One thing that has helped has been learning to love my freckles.
-I call them my sun kisses, of which being a redhead would not be complete.
+One thing that has helped has been embracing my freckles.
+I call them my sun-kisses, of which being a redhead would not be complete.
 Obviously I have a lot.
 I like to think that my arms are tanned.
-Reality is my freckles have just merged together to provide the illusion of a tan.
+Reality is my freckles have just merged together to give the illusion of a tan.
 But seriously, ten minutes in the sun and my freckles pop!

 And then there’s the ad hoc references to having dirt on my face, the worst of which was in the middle of a project management meeting when an executive kept encouraging me to rub dirt off of my nose. *sigh* Nope, can’t rub off freckles I’m afraid.

 Your eyes are the window to your soul.
 Urban mythology also says that a redhead can steel your soul just by looking at them…